stoflom/btrfs_backup/README.md

 ## Logging

-Both scripts log important actions and completion status to syslog using the `logger` command.
+These scripts log important actions and completion status to syslog using the `logger` command.
 You can review logs with:

 ```bash
 journalctl -t btrfs_backup_script